testing-library/native-testing-library-docs/docs/api-main.md

 ### `container`

-`native-testing-library` will create a View to wrap your react component passed to render.
-This ensures that there is always a single child passed to the `AppContainer` component.
+A View which wraps only the component you passed to render.

 ### `baseElement`